Constitutional Convention (1787)

 • In Madison’s notes from 1787, George Mason states, “Every master of slaves is born a petty tyrant.”
 Would Mason have considered himself a petty tyrant or would he have taken Locke’s words and interpreted them in a way that benefited himself?
 (Kati Shanaman)

-• Charles Pinckney justified slavery through stating that both ancient and modern civilizations had used it, yet he disregarded the fact that the American system of enslavement was uniquely race-based.
+• Charles Pinckney justified slavery by stating that both ancient and modern civilizations had used it, yet he disregarded the fact that the American system of enslavement was uniquely race-based.
 How does his argument continue to distort our view on the history of American slavery today?
 (Ava Yuninger)

 FURTHER READING